Hof's posthumous victory apparently comes as no surprise to his campaign manager.

 Dennis Hof, the outspoken brothel proprietor from Nevada, has won his election bid for a state assembly seat in the state’s 36th Assembly District despite the fact that he’s been dead for about three weeks.

-Hof passed away on Oct.
-16 at the age of 72 after his body was found unresponsive at the Love Ranch in Crystal, Nevada.
+Dennis Hof passed away on October 16 at the age of 72 after his body was found unresponsive at the Love Ranch in Crystal, Nevada.
 Hof was reportedly celebrating his birthday the night before his death, which he spent with friends like porn star Ron Jeremy.